It’s never too late for amazing opportunities: You might be too old for a pony, but you’re never too old for becoming a mature Au Pair.

-However, there are regular ‘customers’ like the German TV-correspondent in the US or the Honorary Consul in Turkey, and there are Au Pairs going again and again.
+However, there are regular ‘customers’ like the German TV correspondent in the US or the Honorary Consul in Türkiye, and there are Au Pairs going again and again.

-You now might wonder about visa and work permits?
+You now might wonder about visas and work permits.
 To avoid illegal employment, an Au Pair cannot be over 27 years of age – at least according to German law.

 But since the Grand Mères are not employees but the family’s guests, they only have to stick to tourist visa regulations.
 You will find these in my World’s Most Complete Travel Information.

-Besides maybe a little pocket money, the Grand Mères are rewarded with a wonderful adventure, the chance to learn – and to teach – languages and experience, it’s an enriching give and take.
+Besides maybe a little pocket money, the reward of the Grand Mères is a wonderful adventure, the chance to learn – and to teach – languages and experience, it’s an enriching give and take.

 Many of the Au Pairs are retired teachers.
 But there are also women who were just housewives for years and do want to experience something new, something exciting after their kids left home.
 Basically the same reasons why the founder of this fantastic project left for Paris in 2009.